atcollab/at/docs/m/api/atphysics.TouschekPiwinski.rst

    |  the reference point refpts with positive and negative momentum offset is
    |  lost or not.

-.. py:function:: simpletestToucheckLT

-   |  [Tl,contributionsTL]=TouschekPiwinskiLifeTime(r,dpp,Ib,varargin)

-.. py:function:: TLT_IntPiw

-.. py:function:: momentum_aperture_at

-.. py:function:: MomAperture_allRing
+.. py:function:: MomAperture_allRing(..., nturns)

+   | MomAperture_allRing returns positive and negative momentum aperture
    |                     boundaries where the particle is still alive.
    |
    |                     The boundary width (i.e. the uncertainty) is equal to